 Park Board approves next phase of work to mitigate public safety risks caused by hemlock looper in Stanley Park

-Park Board Commissioners last night approved a detailed plan (177 KB) to address high-risk hemlock trees in Stanley Park killed by the hemlock looper.
+Park Board Commissioners last night approved a detailed plan PDF file (177 KB) to address high-risk hemlock trees in Stanley Park killed by the hemlock looper.
 The hemlock looper insect experiences population outbreaks roughly every 15 years, however the most recent outbreak resulted in significant tree mortality in the park causing an elevated risk to public safety.
 The Phase II work approved by the Board will start in mid-October and will finish in early 2025, followed by replanting in spring 2025.
 Tree work will concentrate on areas heavily used by the public adjacent to the Aquarium, Brockton Point, Chickadee Trail and along the northwest seawall.

 “Our response efforts in Stanley Park have been vital to ensuring the continuing safety and well-being of park users, park infrastructure and wildlife species in the park,” said Park Board Chair Brennan Bastyovanszky.
 “Further, it’s an opportunity to build a stronger Stanley Park that can better withstand future insect outbreaks and climate change impacts.”